tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

 #### Step 2: Try "Prevent Zero-day Exploit" ####

-"Prevent Zero-day Exploit" which I named WP-ZEP is a most powerful feature in this plugin to protect your site against undisclosed vulnerability.
+"Prevent Zero-day Exploit" which I named WP-ZEP is the most powerful feature in this plugin to protect your site against undisclosed vulnerability.
 It can also distinguish the origin of request by a logged in user from an attacker using a scecret key called [nonce][WPnonce] that should be known only by a logged in user.